GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-98/index.md

 }
 ```

-Check out the section on [How to opt-out of Auto Dark Theme][dcc-autodark-optout]
+Check out the [How to opt-out of Auto Dark Theme][dcc-autodark-optout] section
-for complete details.
+in [Auto Dark Themes on Android][dcc-autodark] for complete details.

 ## COLRv1 font support {: #colrv1 }